OWASP/CheatSheetSeries/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.md

 <&#x61; href=...>
 ```

-If HTML encoding followed the same semantics as JavaScript encoding.
-The line above could have possibly worked to render a link.
+If HTML encoding followed the same semantics as JavaScript encoding, the line above could have possibly worked to render a link.
 This difference makes JavaScript encoding a less viable weapon in our fight against XSS.

 ## RULE \#4 - JavaScript Escape Before Inserting Untrusted Data into the CSS Attribute Subcontext within the Execution Context